Dog walks in Cambridge you’ll love

 Wander through the woods and picnic under what I think is the most beautiful tree in Cambridge.
 Dogs are sometimes not allowed in parts of the reserve when grazing animals are present, but it usually offers a lovely easy circular walk.
 In addition, to make it a bit longer you can walk along Fleam Dyke.

 Gog Magog Hills and Magog Downs

 The best view around after a short climb – a rarity in Cambridge.
-The ‘Gogs’ has with a dedicated dog-walk around the two and a half mile perimeter.
+The ‘Gogs’ has a dedicated dog-walk around the two and a half-mile perimeter.
 The main meadow requires dogs on leads but there are a couple of playing fields for your dogs to socialize.
 If you want to make it a bit longer, you can cross over to Wandlebury (see below), though dogs must be on leads here.
 Map here

 Roman Road and Fleam Dyke

 The Roman Road and Fleam Dyke run parallel.
 Both are designated for nature conservation, with the Roman Road 10 miles long and Fleam Dyke three miles.
 If you combine them into a circular route, they give you 25 miles which will be more than your mutts could wish for.
 The Roman Road stretches from south-east of Cambridge to north of Linton.
-You can pick it up from many locations, and each spot delivers interesting walks and things of historical and archeological interest.
+You can pick it up from many locations, and each spot delivers interesting walks and things of historical and archaeological interest.
 Getting there

 Quintessentially Cambridge with beautiful, scenic walks along the meadows and River Cam.
 With lots of riverside activities, the friendly cows on the common and a good selection of pubs in the village, it presents the perfect place for a walk.
 You may even come across filming the series Grantchester.
 Selection of walks here